-Table (15): Environment a nd Social Risks and Impacts Sub-Components/ Areas Main Activities Risks/ Impacts Proposed Mitigation Measures Strengthening IT infrastructure and MIS for scheme and expanding the tollfree helpline for the scheme Strengthening capacity including improving operational guidelines, SOPs, capacity building of hospital, district and state level staff on SOPs and protocols Upgrading the office infrastructure of the MHIS and vulnerable population, it requires good outreach to them in building awareness about the scheme.
-Component 3: Improve e health service provision and quality Component 3: Improve health service provision and quality Improvements in the delivery and quality of health services at district hospital, CHC and PHC Investments in health service infrastructure to improve functionality - including water supply, sanitation and electrical power; strengthening technical infrastructure like neonatal and paediatric intensive care units, engagement with private sector wherever required, strengthening forward and backward referral linkages and for improving knowledge exchange programs Retrain a pool of trainers to undertake facility wise trainings and mentoring along with hands-on approach for implementing NQAS Making health facilities environmentally Overall, the activities will have positive environmental and social impact by improving the quality of basic infrastructure facilities in HCFs.
+Table (15): Environment and Social Risks and Impacts Sub-Components/ Areas Main Activities Risks/ Impacts Proposed Mitigation Measures including marginalized and vulnerable population.
+Insurance Scheme (MHIS) Developing comprehensive communication strategy and implementation to cover unreached population Strengthening IT infrastructure and MIS for scheme and expanding the tollfree helpline for the scheme Strengthening capacity including improving operational guidelines, SOPs, capacity building of hospital, district and state level staff on SOPs and protocols Upgrading the office infrastructure of the MHIS • This will help support the coverage of population under the MHIS.
+However, in order to ensure coverage of marginalized and vulnerable population, it requires good outreach to them in building awareness about the scheme.
+Component 3: Improve e health service provision and quality Improvements in the delivery and quality of health services at district hospital, CHC and PHC Quality certification (NQAS) of health facilities Investments in health service infrastructure to improve functionality - including water supply, sanitation and electrical power; strengthening technical infrastructure like neonatal and paediatric intensive care units, engagement with private sector wherever required, strengthening forward and backward referral linkages and for improving knowledge exchange programs Overall, the activities will have positive environmental and social impact by improving the quality of basic infrastructure facilities in HCFs.
 Quality certification process involves improving the BMWM and other environmental hygiene, so it will be beneficial.
-The project does not support any large-scale construction and is restricted to minor repair and renovations within the existing footprint of the facilities, and hence no land acquisition or need for any additional land is Set up mechanism for building and sustaining BMW management, sanitation and hygiene standards.
+The project does not support any large-scale construction and is restricted to minor repair and Set up mechanism for building and sustaining BMW management, sanitation and hygiene standards.
 SOP to be prepared for upkeep and O&amp;M of equipment installed and related OHS practices.
-Screening to be done for infrastructure upgradation of HCFs/ other project facilities e.g. Nursing school/ college to avoid any land acquisition or involuntary resettlement.
-Screening will also be conducted to rule-out any adverse impacts
+Screening to be done for infrastructure upgradation of HCFs/ other project facilities e.g. Nursing school/ college to avoid